apache/druid/docs/querying/sql-functions.md

 **Function type:** [Array](sql-array-functions.md)

-Splits `str1` into an array on the delimiter specified by `str2`, which is a regular rexpression.
+Splits `str1` into an array on the delimiter specified by `str2`, which is a regular expression.

 ## STRING_FORMAT